saitamasahil/skyscraper/docs/REGIONS.md

 -   igdb (only release date)
 -   mobygames (only cover artwork)

 Below follows a general list of supported regions.
-Please note that not all regions are supported by all modules (support is noted inside the parenthesis for each country or region).
+Not all regions are supported by all modules: The supporting modules are checkmarked for each region.

 When configuring regions be sure to use the short-names as shown (eg. 'fr' for France).